Skip to main content

 A common threshold is set at 30% of the total cost of self-only health insurance coverage.
 A program that stays within this financial safe harbor can still be deemed involuntary if its fundamental design is not “reasonably designed to promote health or prevent disease.”
 This reasonableness standard is where a deeper understanding of human physiology becomes essential.

 A program that links financial outcomes to biometric data without providing alternative pathways for those with medical conditions creates a system of coercion.
 It pressures employees to disclose a disability or risk a financial penalty.
-An employee with Cushing’s syndrome, a condition characterized by high levels, will struggle with weight gain and high regardless of their lifestyle efforts.
+An employee with Cushing’s syndrome, a condition characterized by high cortisol levels, will struggle with weight gain and high blood pressure regardless of their lifestyle efforts.

 A program that levies a penalty for failing to meet specific BMI or blood pressure targets effectively punishes that employee for their medical condition.
 This transforms the program from a supportive health initiative into a discriminatory barrier, rendering it involuntary under the ADA.